ShizukaDonaghue/happy-beans/README.md

 * EPIC: README

 ## Wireframes
-Wireframes were created using [Balsamiq](https://balsamiq.com/) to visualise the structure of the website.
+Wireframes were created using [Balsamiq](https://balsamiq.com/) to visualise the structure of the site.
 The structure of the finished product is slightly different from the wireframes, but this is due to the design choices made during the development process.